A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Introduction

-Results are reported within each arm separately, as a single cross-arm ranking is not methodologically warranted.
-Within the comparable arm, Random Survival Forest leads in discrimination and horizon-specific Brier scores; within the dynamic arm, Poisson Piecewise-Exponential leads narrowly on integrated Brier score within a tight five-family cluster.
-No-refit bootstrap sampling variability qualifies these positions as directional signals rather than absolute superiority.
-More substantively, ablation and explainability converged on a consistent finding across all model families: the dominant predictive signal was not primarily demographic or structural, but temporal and behavioral \cite{Marcolino2025MoodleLogs,Vaarma2024FinnishHE}.
-Calibration corroborated this pattern in the better-discriminating models, with the exception of XGBoost AFT, which exhibited systematic bias.
+Results are reported within each family separately, because a single numerical cross-family ranking would conflate genuine model differences with artifacts of temporal representation, to which survival metrics are known to be sensitive.
+Within Family~B, Random Survival Forest showed the highest point estimates for time-dependent concordance and the lowest Brier scores across all three horizons; within Family~A, Poisson Piecewise-Exponential showed the lowest point estimate for integrated Brier score within a tight five-model cluster.
+No-refit bootstrap sampling variability qualifies these positions as directional signals rather than absolute superiority (sampling variance only; see \S\ref{subsec:bootstrap_scope}).
+More substantively, ablation and explainability converged on a consistent finding across all models: the dominant predictive signal was not primarily demographic or structural, but temporal and behavioral \citep{Marcolino2025MoodleLogs}.
+Calibration corroborated this pattern in the better-discriminating models, except for XGBoost AFT, the sole outlier (analyzed in the Discussion).
+This convergence is what justifies maintaining two families rather than one: temporal-behavioral dominance appears in both representations and across linear, tree-based, and neural architectures---evidence no single family could provide.

-The study contributes on four fronts: a harmonized survival benchmark across two representational arms; an argument that model comparison must extend beyond discrimination to calibration and interpretation; empirical evidence of temporal-behavioral signal dominance over static covariates; and a substantive reading of dropout risk as a structured temporal-behavioral process \cite{Oqaidi2022DropoutModel,Nagy2023InterpretableDropout,Marcolino2025MoodleLogs,Mubarak2020InteractionLogs}.
+The study contributes on four fronts: a unified evaluation framework that shares metrics, protocols, and infrastructure across two representational arms while preserving the methodological separation that makes within-family comparisons valid; an argument that model comparison must extend beyond discrimination to calibration and interpretation; empirical evidence of temporal-behavioral signal dominance over static covariates; and a substantive reading of dropout risk as a structured temporal-behavioral process \citep{Oqaidi2022DropoutModel,Marcolino2025MoodleLogs,Mubarak2020InteractionLogs}.

-Three research questions guide the article. \textbf{RQ1:} How do different survival-oriented model families compare, under a harmonized evaluation protocol, in temporal dropout risk prediction? \textbf{RQ2:} To what extent does model performance depend on temporal and behavioral signals relative to static covariates? \textbf{RQ3:} How do explainability and calibration patterns help interpret, from a Learning Analytics perspective, what structures predicted dropout risk?
+Three research questions guide the article. \textbf{RQ1:} How do different survival-oriented models compare, under a unified evaluation protocol, in temporal dropout risk prediction? \textbf{RQ2:} To what extent does model performance depend on temporal and behavioral signals relative to static covariates? \textbf{RQ3:} How do explainability and calibration patterns help interpret, from a Learning Analytics perspective, what structures predicted dropout risk?